 Other parties have developed and marketed female condoms.
 None of these female condoms marketed or under development by other parties have secured FDA approval.
 FDA approval is required to sell female condoms in the U.S. USAID, a U.S. government funded agency, is required to procure FDA approved product; however there can be exceptions.
 Outside of the U.S., the Company has experienced increasing competition and pricing pressures for FC2.
-In addition to FC2, three female condoms have successfully completed the WHO prequalification process and been cleared by UNFPA for purchase by U.N. agencies the Cupid female condom (which was prequalified by WHO in July 2012 and cleared by UNFPA in March 2016) and the female condom marketed by Hindustan Latex Limited (which was prequalified by WHO and cleared by UNFPA in March 2016).
-The female condom marketed by PATH (which was prequalified by WHO and cleared by UNFPA in March 2016).
+In addition to FC2, three female condoms have successfully completed the WHO prequalification process and been cleared by UNFPA for purchase by U.N. agencies: the Cupid female condom (which was prequalified by WHO in July 2012 and cleared by UNFPA thereafter), the Velvet female condom marketed by Hindustan Latex Limited (which was prequalified by WHO and cleared by UNFPA in March 2016) and the female condom marketed by PATH (which was prequalified by WHO and cleared by UNFPA in March 2016).
 The female condom marketed by Hindustan Latex Limited, which is the Company's former exclusive distributor in India, is substantially similar in design to FC2, except it uses latex.
 FC2 has also been competing with other female condoms in markets that do not require either FDA approval or WHO prequalification.
 Reflecting increased competition, Cupid received part of the last two South African tenders.
-Increasing competition in FC2's marketshas, and will likely continue to, put pressure on pricing for FC2 may have an advantage.
+Increasing competition in FC2's markets has, and will likely continue to, put pressure on pricing for FC2 and may also adversely affect sales of FC2.
+Some customers, particularly in the global public sector, prioritize price over other features where FC2 may have an advantage.
 It is also possible that other female condoms may receive FDA approval or complete the WHO prequalification process, which would increase competition from other female condoms in FC2's markets.